-You guys, I am so excited to tell you how to make this basic chicken noodle soup while keeping it inexpensive!
+I am excited to share with you how to make this basic chicken noodle soup while keeping it inexpensive!
 Saving money while creating something that tastes savory and comforting is a huge win in my book!
-This is a ‘from scratch’ way to make a basic chicken noodle soup, but I will also tell you all the ways you can adjust the chicken noodle soup recipe to fit your needs and tastes.

-EASY AND BASIC CHICKEN NOODLE SOUP
+BASIC CHICKEN NOODLE SOUP, NO VEGGIES

 Can I Make This Chicken Noodle Soup With Chicken Breasts Instead?